kristianfreeman/pages-trigger/README.md

 While Cloudflare Pages' API documentation is in development, this codebase is a glimpse at how to use the "Create deployment" endpoint to arbitrarily deploy existing projects, using GitHub Actions.

+**NOTICE** The API used in this project is subject to change, don't rely on it yet for production workflows!

 ## Setup

 [Fork this repository](https://github.com/signalnerve/pages-trigger/fork) and set the following secrets in your project's _Secrets_ page: